Session Classifications

 Classification Dimensions

-Each session is evaluated across four dimensions:
+Each session is evaluated across multiple dimensions:

 1. UA Category